Role of volatility mixing in wealth condensation transition: Complementary numerical simulations

-Figure~\ref{fig-A3} shows the normalized wealth distributions and the group-wise wealth shares for the two volatility groups.
-A comparison of the group-wise wealth distributions indicates that the effective tail exponent of the overall distribution and wealth shares are primarily governed by the low-volatility group.
-As $q$ increases, the difference between the two groups in the tail sector becomes smaller, and accordingly the disparity in their wealth shares is also reduced.
+Figure~\ref{fig-A3} shows the normalized wealth distributions and group-wise wealth shares of two volatility groups.
+The comparison of group-wise distributions indicates that both the effective tail exponent of the aggregate distribution and the wealth shares are primarily governed by the low-volatility group.
+As $q$ increases, the difference between the two groups in the tail sector decreases, and the disparity in their wealth shares is reduced accordingly.

-When the effective tail exponent satisfies $\hat{\gamma}\ll 2$, the system is in the condensation regime, so even a very small difference in the tail populations is strongly amplified in the wealth shares.
-As a result, the decrease in the wealth-share difference with increasing $q$ remains negligible in this regime.
-By contrast, as $\hat{\gamma}$ increases, condensation-induced amplification weakens, and the difference in wealth share decreases more noticeably as $q$ increases.
+When the effective tail exponent satisfies $\hat{\gamma}\ll 2$, the system lies deep in the condensation regime, where even a small difference in the tail populations is strongly amplified in the wealth shares.
+Consequently, the reduction in the wealth-share disparity with increasing $q$ remains negligible in this regime.
+By contrast, as $\hat{\gamma}$ increases, this condensation-induced amplification weakens, and the wealth-share disparity decreases more noticeably with increasing $q$.